OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 ## Setup instructions

-1. Download [analyze-web-downloads.xlsx](analyze-web-downloads.xlsx) to your OneDrive.
+1. Download <a href="analyze-web-downloads.xlsx">analyze-web-downloads.xlsx</a> to your OneDrive.

 2. Open the workbook with Excel for the web.